lastwar-1mad/lastwar-1mad.github.io/1kam/content/rules/_index.en.md

 13. Anyone who repeatedly fails to comply with the commandments will be placed at the lowest rank and removed from the alliance after 2 days by the R5 and only by him.
 With an explanation to the alliance and the person who is thrown out.
 Re-entry is only possible with prior mutual agreement.

 14. Spending: Spending real money is up to each individual; this is neither viewed negatively nor encouraged.
 It serves the individual and only him.
 No member is obliged to spend money.
 Should another member pressure or demand it, they should

+15. At least 5M points in VS per week

+16. At least 15k donation points in Allianz Technology per week